fkie-cad/mcritweb/README.md

 # MCRITweb

-MCRITweb is a Flask-based user interface for [MCRIT, the MinHash-based Code Recognition & Investigation Toolkit](https://github.com/danielplohmann/mcrit).
+MCRITweb is a Flask-based user interface for [MCRIT](https://github.com/danielplohmann/mcrit), the MinHash-based Code Recognition & Investigation Toolkit.
-It has been developed by Daniel Enders, Manuel Blatt, and Daniel Plohmann.
+MCRITweb has been developed by Daniel Enders, Manuel Blatt, and Daniel Plohmann.

 ## Installation

 We highly recommend using the dockerized deployment available at [docker-mcrit](https://github.com/danielplohmann/docker-mcrit).

-If you instead want to go for a direct installation (e.g. to simplify development), a few dependencies have to be installed.
+If you instead want to go for a direct installation, a few dependencies have to be installed.
-First, ensure that Python is available, then simply use pip to cover the requirements:
+First, ensure that Python 3.8+ is available, then simply use pip to cover the requirements:
 ```bash
 # install python and MCRIT dependencies
 $ sudo apt install python3 python3-pip